-CAUTION: Be careful to prevent bath fluid from spilling on the stirring motor while filling.

-NOTE: Underfilling may reduce bath performance and may possibly damage the bath heater.
+Be careful to prevent bath fluid from spilling on the stirring motor while filling.
+Note that underfilling may reduce bath performance and may possibly damage the bath heater.

-4.4 Probe
+5.4 Probe

 Inspect the bath controller probe.
-This probe should not be bent or damaged in any way.
-Reasonable caution should be used in handling this probe as it contains a precision thermistor sensor.
+It should not be bent or damaged in any way.
+Reasonable caution should be used in handling this probe as it contains a precision platinum sensor and is mechanically shock sensitive.
+Dropping, striking, or other physical shock may cause a shift in resistance in the probe resulting in diminished bath accuracy.
 If damaged, the probe can be replaced.
-Contact an Authorized Service Center for assistance.
+Contact a Fluke Calibration Authorized Service Center for assistance.